mrink1074/pdsnd_github/README.md

 * New York City
 * Washington D.C.

+A user can filter data based on the following:
+* City
+* Month
+* Day of Week

 Output includes statistics on the following:
 * Most frequent times of travel
 * Most popular stations and trip